Linearized Analysis of Adiabatic Oscillations of Rotating Gaseous Stars: Introduction

+which is equivalent to {\bf ELASO}, and applying the Hille-Yosida theory.
+The applied theorem is formulated and proved in {\bf Appendix A} for the sake of selfcontainedness.\\

-In Section 5 we discuss about the eigenvalue problem to the equation \eqref{Eqxi}.
-The `eigenvalue' of \eqref{Eqxi} is the square of the usual eigenvalue of $-\bm{L}$ only when $\Omega=0, B=O$, But, when $\Omega\not=0$, we need the concept `quadratic pencil' (after Bognar \cite{Bognar} ) and its `spectrum'.
+In Section 5 we discuss about the eigenvalue problem to the equation {\bf ELASO} \eqref{Eqxi}.
+The issue is addressed to the problem of possibility of eigenmode expansions associated with {\bf ELASO}.
+The `eigenvalue' of {\bf ELASO} \eqref{Eqxi} is $\pm \sqrt{-\lambda}$ for the usual eigenvalue $\lambda$ of $\bm{L}$ only when $\Omega=0, B=O$, But, when $\Omega\not=0$, we need the concept `quadratic pencil' (after Bognar \cite{Bognar} ) and its `spectrum'.
 The result of the structure of the `spectrum' of the quadratic pencil by J. Dyson and B. F. Schultz \cite{DysonS} is justified. \\